 The images below show all the important parts marked on the drone.

-Propeller Direction
+Motor Rotation & Propeller Direction Configuration

 Install A and B propellers according to the figure below.
 During the power-on self-test, check if the propellers spin properly and are spinning in the correct direction.
+The ESP32 drone flight controller uses a standard quadcopter X-configuration where diagonal motors rotate in the same direction.

 ESP32 Drone Code and Firmware Programming